 Patti Smith is definitively addicted to coffee and a lot of the book revolves around her visiting various cafes and drinking coffee.
 Just passing time very often, but also remaining open for new experiences.
 She is very human in her writing.
 The scene when someone took her table at Cafe ‘Ino made me laugh, but also I totally sympathized with her annoyance.

-another thing she does freely in this book is sharing her dreams with us, in both senses of the word.
+Another thing she does freely in this book is sharing her dreams with us, in both senses of the word.
 She tells us about the cowpoke she dreamt up, and he reappears several times to visit.
 As if he is her muse, and as we know from Stephen King’s On Writing the muse can take all shapes and forms.
-But she also shares the dream of once owning a cafe.
-And she even helps to confound one.
-Then going to Rockaway Beach to visit the new place she falls in love with the place and finds a bungalow she buys, in her mind’s eye already seeing it as the perfect writing home, Alamo.
+But she also shares the dream of once owning a café.
+And she even helps to co-found one.
+Then going to Rockaway Beach to visit the new café she falls in love with the place and finds a bungalow she buys, in her mind’s eye already seeing it as the perfect writing home, Alamo.

 Another very human and lovely touch was Smith’s obsession with crime series.
-She watched them all, The killing, Luther, Law & Order, Midsommer Murders, just name one she mentions it.
+She watched them all, The Killing, Luther, Law & Order, Midsomer Murders, just name one, she mentions it.
 In a lovely detour when she’s traveling back from Berlin to New York and her flight in London is delayed she decides to spend a day in the city to watch crime series.
 It’s delicious!
 Allowing oneself a detour for leisure is rarely done in our mad rushing times.
-And that’s where Smit’s book is special.
+And that’s where Smith’s book is special.
 She’s never rushing, she walks through life slowly, making sure she registers it and experiences to the full.
 No matter how small or down to earth the pleasures are, they deserve attention.
 Living our life deserves attention.